serokell/blog-posts/Haskell Parser Combinators/article.md

 For this part, you will need the [`template-haskell`](https://hackage.haskell.org/package/template-haskell) package.

 Long story short, Template Haskell is a mechanism that allows GHC to evaluate and analyze code during compile-time.
 One such application is using `QuasiQuoter`s, which allows us to run custom parsers during compile time.
-Here we will use them for two purposes: to use S-expressions as Haskell expressions, and to use S-expressions as Haskell patterns, both of which can be parsed during compilation.
+Here we will use them for two purposes: to use S-expressions as Haskell expressions and to use S-expressions as Haskell patterns, both of which can be parsed during compilation.

-We will create a new file which we'll call `TH.hs`, whose definition is given below.
+We will create a new file called `TH.hs`, whose definition is given below.

 ```hs
 module TH where